 - Remove the pedoncules or spikes to make digestion easier;

-- Immediately remove with a slotted spoon and plunge into cold (ideally with ice) water to stop the cooking process.
+- Immediately remove with a slotted spoon and plunge into cold water (ideally with ice) to stop the cooking process.

-Difference Between A Soufflé and a Clafoutis
+Difference Between A Soufflé and a Savoury Clafoutis

 Both classic French recipes are eggy.
 While the Clafoutis is not exactly the most stylish looking dish when served, it's not to be confused with the soufflé.